crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Some species are happy to eat raw meat at any time, and others cannot eat meat at all.
 Information on special diets is displayed on the 'A' screen.

-Vampires are a special case.
-Members of this species can try to drink blood directly from a fresh corpse (use the 'e' command).
-They can also bottle potions of blood from corpses instead of chopping corpses into chunks with the 'c' command.

 ?
 Magical Scrolls
 ========================================